ThunderVVV/RCLSTR/README.md

 **TPS model weights**

-For the TPS model in the paper, we use the synth pretrained TPS model weights with TRBA.
+For the TPS module, we use the pretrained TPS model weights from [STR-Fewer-Labels](https://github.com/ku21fan/STR-Fewer-Labels).
 Please download the TPS model weights from [baiduyun (password:px16)](https://pan.baidu.com/s/1YHINOUzcoKcnQl9aRaznHg) and put it in pretrain/TPS_model.

 ### 3. Pretrain and decoder evaluation